Quick summary

 Method 1: Make a Backup and Scan It With Disk Drill

 Disk Drill’s user-friendly interface will enable you to get a hold of the program in no time.
 On top of it all, Disk Drill is reliable, efficient, and affordable.
-The free version allows you to recover 500 MB worth of files, while you can retrieve an unlimited amount of files with the premium version.
+The free version allows you to recover 500 MB worth of files, while you can retrieve an unlimited amount of files with the PRO version.
 Here’s how it works:

 Method 2: Try to Unhide Files